Ace Magic: Design and development

 The Magic was designed to comply with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The aircraft has a maximum gross weight of 245 kg.
 It also complies with the US FAR 103 Ultralight Vehicles rules when equipped with a 20 L fuel tank.

 The Magic features a cable-braced hang glider-style high wing, weight-shift controls, a single-seat open cockpit, tricycle landing gear and a single engine in pusher configuration.

 Designed in the United Kingdom and produced in India, the aircraft is imported into the UK by P&M Aviation.

-The aircraft is made from bolted-together aluminum tubing, with its two-surface wing covered in Dacron sailcloth.
+The aircraft is made from bolted-together aluminium tubing, with its two-surface wing covered in Dacron sailcloth.
 Its 9.2 m wingspan is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a twin-cylinder, air-cooled, two-stroke, single-ignition, 40 hp Rotax 447 engine.
 Optional engines include the 48 hp Simonini Victor 1 Plus and the four-stroke NS.T NS650.
 A trim system, adjustable leg length and 60 L panniers are all standard equipment.
 With the Cyclone wing the aircraft has an empty weight of 115 kg and a gross weight of 245 kg, giving a useful load of 130 kg.
 With a full fuel load of 36 L the payload is 104 kg.

 A number of different wings can be fitted to the basic carriage, including the high performance Cyclone, the sport 90% double surface Laser, the intermediate Touch and the beginner Spirit.